 While the City seeks to increase density to better and more efficiently provide services, the City also recognizes the impacts of development on downstream resources.
-In this case, the community has a very strong interest in ensuring the quality of the Ada Hayden watershed and that existing infrastructure can support the proposed intensity of development.
+In this case, the community has a very strong interest in ensuring the quality of the Ada Hayden watershed.
 The developer's proposed density falls within the standards allowed by zoning and more closely mirrors the overall averages of previous suburban development.
-The current proposal is slightly less that staff's original recommendation of 640 dwelling units in June 2016.
+It actually is a lesser number than what staff recommended at the prior Commission meeting.
 See Attachment G for information requested by the City Council on similar suburban development densities.
-The proposed overall development density of Rose Prairie with 94.5 net acres of residential land is between 3.75 and 6.56 units per acre.
+The proposed overall development density of Rose Prairie with 94.5 net acres of residential land is between 3.75 and 6.34 units per acre.